Gerald Burton Winrod: Biography

 Will the Church be able to demonstrate sufficient power to triumph over its foes in the present crisis, or has it become so weakened by apostasy and pernicious teachings that it will have to be drenched in its own blood before it can be brought to its senses?
 Jesus knew better than anyone else the unspeakable crimes of which [the Jews] are capable.
 The Jesus of the twenty-third chapter of Matthew, is not the quiet, reticent Jesus of modern literature and the fashionable pulpit.
 The Jesus, whose righteous indignation is here asserted, is a man of words and action, a man in the act of pronouncing eight woes upon the Jewish leaders and finally condemning them to the damnation of hell.

 Winrod spread these views through his newspaper, The Defender, which by 1937 achieved a 100,000 monthly circulation.
 Some of the articles reproduced materials from the pro-Nazi and virulently antisemitic international Welt-Dienst/World-Service/Service Mondial news agency founded in 1933 by Ulrich Fleischhauer.

 Winrod ran for a seat in the U.S. Senate during the 1938 elections, but was defeated in the Republican primary when a popular former governor Clyde M. Reed was lured from retirement by the party establishment to run against him.
-With 21.4% of the vote, Winrod was a distant third after Reed and Dallas Knapp of Coffeyville, Kansas.
+With 21.4% of the vote, Winrod was a distant third after Reed and Dallas Knapp of Coffeyville, Kansas, winning only 6 of 105 counties, all of which had been heavily associated with the Ku Klux Klan in the 1920s.

 Winrod developed a strong following among German-speaking Kansas Mennonites who identified with his religious, anti-World War II, and pro-Germany views.
 The Defender was printed by Mennonite-owned Herald Publishing Company of Newton, Kansas from 1931 to 1942.
 Winrod found support in Bethel College and Tabor College and from editors of local Mennonite papers, and some Mennonite precincts voted predominantly for Winrod in the 1938 Senate primary.

 According to the 1941 Theologue, the yearbook of Practical Bible Training School (now Davis College) located outside Binghamton, New York, Winrod was a member of the school's administration.
 No details are given as to what Winrod's duties were.
 In 1942, the federal government indicted Winrod for sedition, alleging conspiracy against the U.S. government.
 The political aspect in attempting to suppress free speech troubled civil libertarians in what critics derided as the Great Sedition Trial.
 The death of the judge ended the trial in 1944.
 The government decided not to renew the prosecution, so Winrod and his fellow defendants were freed.

 Winrod, a lifelong proponent of faith healing who refused to see a physician, died of pneumonia on November 11, 1957, in Wichita, Kansas.
 He was buried in that city's White Chapel Memorial Gardens.

 Family

 In 1940, Winrod's wife sued for divorce.
-Their son Gordon (1926-2018) was a Christian Identity minister who was arrested for kidnapping in 2000.
+Their son Gordon (1926–2018) was a Christian Identity minister who was arrested for kidnapping in 2000.